alanstevens/BenefitsApp/Readme.md

 * All employees are paid $2000 per paycheck before deductions
 * There are 26 paychecks in a year.

+## Instructions
+* To run the app:
+    * Start the api: `npm run api`
+    * In a new console window, start the ui:  `npm start`

 ## Assumptions
 * "Name starts with 'A'" means *first name* starts with capital 'A' only.
+* The benefits calculator is part of a larger app beyond just employees.

 ## Prerequisites
 * `npm install -g @angular/cli`